“National Discipline: The Key to our Future”

 This reorientation is, first of all, a recognition of the changed character of the world in which we live, and secondly, a response to the increasingly nationalistic aspirations of the Filipino people.

 Foreign policy in previous years had, perhaps unavoidably, marked colonial characteristics.
 It had ceased to be a useful tool for enhancing the national interest.
 The new requirements of the Filipino people brought about by changing conditions here and abroad made it imperative that we reexamine outmoded assumptions.
 Accordingly, I directed the Department of Foreign Affairs to undertake a study in scale for redirecting the main thrusts of our foreign policy and to prepare the means, by which a new forward-looking foreign policy could be implemented.

 The burden of the new foreign policy is as follows:

-1. An overall examination of’ existing agreements with the United Stales for the purpose or (a) removing the “unequal provisions” in the Bases Agreement of 1947, as well as those which derogate Philippine sovereignty; and (b) establishing new bases for economic relations to take the place of the Laurel-Langley agreement which will terminate in 1974.
+- An overall examination of existing agreements with the United Stales for the purpose of (a) removing the “unequal provisions” in the Bases Agreement of 1947, as well as those which derogate Philippine sovereignty; and (b) establishing new bases for economic relations to take the place of the Laurel-Langley agreement which will terminate in 1974.

-2. Strengthening regional cooperation along economic and social lines-
+- Strengthening regional cooperation along economic and social lines.

-Developments in the past year in the international scene have in the main been hopeful- Although the cold war has not been entirely eliminated, it is largely residua] in character, permitting a change in emphasis from unproductive pursuits to the study of problems having to do with the growth and development of individual countries, especially the developing countries.
+Developments in the past year in the international scene have in the main been hopeful.
+Although the Cold War has not been entirely eliminated, it is largely residual in character, permitting a change in emphasis from unproductive pursuits to the study of problems having to do with the growth and development of individual countries, especially the developing countries.